Great Expectations (1946 film): Critical

 The film won critical praise on first release, with many commentators hailing it as the finest film yet made from a Dickens novel.
 Dilys Powell, writing for The Sunday Times, was "grateful for cinema which includes so much of Dickens, which constructs its narrative from the original material with scarcely an intrusion" and Richard Winnington, in the News Chronicle, wrote that "Dickens has never before been rendered effectively into cinema terms".
 Gavin Lambert however, writing for the short-lived, but influential Sequence magazine, felt "that it is not so much an attempt to recreate Dickens on the screen, as a very graceful evasion of most of the issues".
 In America James Agee praised the film – "almost never less than graceful, tasteful and intelligent".
+Agee continued: "I ... wish that the Dickens illustrations had been studied still more faithfully and imaginatively—that the whole tone of the film had had a kind of india-ink darkness, psychologically as well as visually: for it seems to me they had hold of a story much more cruel and mysterious than the one that got told ...
+I doubt that such a film would have been so popular as this one, and I am sure it could not have been so charming."
+Critic Pauline Kael wrote, "The film is emotional, exciting, full of action; sequences are planned in terms of heightened dramatic contrasts and sudden, scary tensions."
+British critic Leslie Halliwell gave it four of four stars: " ... this is a superbly pictorial rendering of a much-loved novel, with all the famous characters in safe hands and masterly judgement in every department."
+Leonard Maltin gave the film four of four stars: "One of the greatest films ever made, a vivid adaptation of Dickens' tale ...
+Opening graveyard sequence is a gem."

 A 1999 review in the US by Roger Ebert noted the film as "the greatest of all the Dickens films" and added that "The movie was made by Lean at the top of his early form".
+The director, David Lean, himself had a particular fondness for the film.
+Later in life when a fan would mention how much they loved Lawrence of Arabia, Lean would reply with a "thank you."
+If a fan expressed that Great Expectations was their favorite Lean film, the director would often respond, "Quite right."

+The February 2020 issue of New York Magazine lists Great Expectations as among "The Best Movies That Lost Best Picture at the Oscars."